jakiestfu/Shadow/README.md

 Relation Operations are used to track the relationship between a user and an object in a social setting.

 ### Unary Operations
-When a user on Facebook "Likes" a post, the form a Unary relationship with that post, **a relationship in which there can only be one other state than the default state**.
+When a user on <a href="https://www.facebook.com/" target="_blank">Facebook</a> "Likes" a post, the form a Unary relationship with that post, **a relationship in which there can only be one other state than the default state**.
 The user can either "Like" the post or not.

 **Tracking**
 ```php